JetBrains/teamcity-documentation/topics/nuget-pack.md

 Publish created packages to build artifacts

 </td>

 <td>

-Check the box if you're using TeamCity as a NuGet repository to publish packages to the TeamCity's NuGet server and be able to use them as regular TeamCity artifacts.
+If you are using TeamCity as a NuGet repository, select this option to publish packages to the TeamCity's NuGet server and be able to use them as regular TeamCity artifacts.

 </td></tr><tr>